stafli-org/stafli.system.base/README.md

 The docker-compose.yml are separated by distribution and require .env files to function properly.
 A rudimentary script [docker-compose-helper.sh](../../tree/master/docker-compose-helper.sh) is provided to help with loading these.

+Scripts are also provided to help test and deploy the installation procedures in non-Docker environments.

 The images are automatically built at a [repository](https://hub.docker.com/r/solict/general-purpose-system-distro) in the Docker Hub registry.

 ## Distributions